fscorrupt/Posterizarr/README.md

 This will generate posters for your entire Plex library based on the configured settings.

 The posters are all placed in `AssetPath\...`.
-This can then be mounted in Plex-Meta-Manager to use as the assets folder.
+This can then be mounted in Kometa to use as the assets folder.

 ### Assets Tip
 > [!TIP]